Can You Get Disability Benefits for Ataxia?

 What Causes Ataxia?

-The part of your brain that controls muscle coordination is called the "cerebellum."
+Ataxia is a problem that affects the part of your brain that controls muscle coordination (the cerebellum).
 Although the cerebellum is only a small part of the total size of your brain, it contains over half of the brain's neurons.
 The cerebellum is important for a wide range of your body's functions, such as being stable on your feet, speaking clearly, and making sure your arms and legs move smoothly.
+Too many functional limitations in these areas can reduce or even eliminate the kinds of jobs you're able to perform.

-Some ataxias, and conditions that cause ataxia, are hereditary.
-If you have one of these conditions, you were born with a defect in a certain gene that can cause your nerve cells to degenerate.
-While you might not have severe difficulties with your coordination now, over time, you might notice that it gets harder to move your body the way you want it to.
-If ataxia is preventing you from doing tasks that require you to maintain coordination, you may have trouble holding a job.
+Inherited cerebellar ataxias—including episodic ataxias—are hereditary, meaning you were born with a defect in a certain gene that can cause your nerve cells to degenerate.
+While you might not have severe difficulties with your coordination now, over time you might notice that it gets harder to move your body the way you want it to.
+When the ataxia progresses to the point where it prevents you from doing tasks requiring coordination, you could have trouble holding a full-time job (and potentially qualify for Social Security benefits).

 • Friedreich's ataxia commonly appears as difficulty walking, eventually causing deformities in the feet, lower legs, and hands.